betacloud/documentation/source/betacloud-guide/Instances/create-instances.rst

 =======================

 At first click on the right side on Instances.
-After this click on the instances screen on the upper right on "Launch Instances".
+After this click on the instances screen on the upper right on :guilabel:`Launch Instances`.
 You will get the following screen:

 --------
 Details:
 --------

-    - Instance Name: "Name of the Instance"
+    - Instance Name: Name of the Instance.
     - Description: A short describtion from the Instance, so you can better differentiate the Instances.
     - Availability Zone: per default is choosen Any availability Zone.
 If you want a special one choose one of them are given.
     - Count: Means how many Instances you want to create.